Skip to content

 Solution:

-2. Find all users with that Permission Type
+2. Find all users assigned to that Permission Type

 3. Reassign them to a different Permission Type